Citation, DOI and article data

 On ultrasound, hepatoblastomas appear as predominantly echogenic soft tissue mass.
 In larger tumors heterogeneity and variable echogenicity is common.
 Even when large, they tend to be relatively well defined 7.
 Intralesional calcifications may be visible as areas of shadowing 4,7.

 Usually seen as a well defined heterogeneous mass, which is usually hypoattenuating compared to surrounding liver 11.
-Frequently there are with areas of necrosis and hemorrhage.
+Frequently there are areas of necrosis and hemorrhage.
 Chunky, dense calcifications may be seen in approximately 40% of cases 11.

 CT is also able to evaluate the lungs for metastases and for nodal enlargement.